-Making your own nut butters may sound intimidating, but I’m here to tell you that they are seriously one of the easiest things to make!
-I recently started making my own, and now question why I didn’t start sooner.
-Here are a few reasons to consider making your own nut butters:
+Making your own nut butter may sound intimidating, but I’m here to tell you that they are seriously one of the easiest things to make!
+I’ve been making my own for quite some time now and haven’t gone back to store-bought since.

 1. It can be cheaper!
 If you buy nut butters frequently, you’ll know that their price ranges based on the brand, store, processing (whether it’s raw, organic, etc.), ingredients, and type of nut.
-Store-bought peanut butters (ranging from $0.50CDN/100g to $1.00CDN/100g), for example, cost much less than almond butters (ranging from $2.00-$4.00/100g).
-Some of these nut butters can get quite expensive, and if you purchase them on a regular basis (like I used to), you’ll know that these prices can add up!
-Purchasing regular nuts, however, can be much less expensive.
-Looking at three Canadian grocery stores, peanuts range from $0.50-$0.70/100g, and almonds from $2.00-2.50/100g.
-The reason for the lower price is likely because these stores offer bulk shopping and no-name nut brands, without the additional step of turning the nuts into nut butter.
+Store-bought peanut butters (ranging from $0.50CDN/100g – $1.00CDN/100g), for example, cost much less than almond butters (ranging from $2.00-$4.00/100g).
+Some of these nut butters can get quite expensive, and if you purchase them on a regular basis you’ll know these prices can add up!
+However, purchasing regular nuts can be much cheaper.
+Looking at three Canadian grocery stores, peanuts range from $0.50-$0.70/100g, and almonds from $2.00-2.50/100g.This of course depends on the brand and store you buy from!

 2. It can be done zero waste!
 If you shop at bulk stores like Bulk Barn that offer reusable container programs, zero waste nut butters are completely attainable.
 All you have to do is bring your own mason jars, containers, canvas or mesh bags to your local bulk store, get them weighed at the front counter, fill them up with the nuts you would like, and then weigh and pay!

 3. There are minimal ingredients, and you know exactly what’s inside!
-A lot of store-bought nut butters have additives and extra ingredients, whether that’s to preserve, add colour or flavour, or to improve texture.
+A lot of store-bought nut butters have additives and extra ingredients, whether that’s to preserve, add colour or flavour, or improve texture.
 The only ingredient nut butter truly needs, is the nut itself (and maybe a little bit of salt and oil)!
 By making your own, you can adjust and monitor the ingredients to your liking, and know exactly what you are consuming.

 4. You get to say, “I made that!”
 One of the most satisfying things about making homemade nut butters is the fact that you made it yourself!
-Plus, they are super easy to make and taste amazing.